Tea Party Decorations: Beautiful Ideas for Every Style of Afternoon Tea

 If you’re buying a hat, most people find it easiest to choose their dress next — keeping the rest of the outfit simple.

+Most tea party outfits come together beautifully with just one statement piece — and a hat is often all you need.
 Afternoon tea is about taking a moment out of the everyday.
 The right hat simply helps you step into that moment with confidence.

 Christmas Tea Party Inspiration